otvam/pypeec/docs/content/warnings.rst

     This implies that large geometries with small features cannot be meshed efficiently.

 .. note::
-    If should be noted than the **inductance** is only fully defined for closed loops.
+    If should be noted that the **inductance** is only fully defined for closed loops.
     For non-closed loops, only the concept of **partial inductance** is well defined.

 .. note::